 PrintContainers are a special document type to represent containers of PrintPages.
 They do not have content for their own, they just combine all sub pages to one single output PDF.
 By doing so they allow to structure big print documents like catalogs, pricelists, books, etc.

 Of course, PrintContainers can be nested.
 So, one can use a root container, that contains several chapter containers that then contain the actual print pages.

 Both web-to-print documents have an additional tab that is the place for rendering documents to print-ready PDFs.
 When rendering, the print is first rendererd to HTML, then rendered as a Twig template (yes, you can use Twig expressions in the document) and then rendered to an PDF.
 PDF rendering itself is done by an third party renderer.
-Currently we support wkhtmltopdf and pdfreactor.
+Currently we support wkhtmltopdf, pdfreactor and Headless Chrome.
 Please see their documentation for details concerning template possibilities.

 Depending on the renderer, there might be settings possible for the rendering process.
 The provided settings might be extended in future.
 For details of settings please see section below or renderer documentation.

 Printermarks: With PDFreactor there comes a out-of-the-box feature to add printermarks to the PDF.
 They can be activated by the printermarks rendering setting.
 Technically they are implemented by an additional CSS-file which needs to be included.
 For Details, check links below:

 In the web-to-print settings, the used PDF renderer is specified.
 Depending on the renderer, there are additional settings to be made.
 Additional explanation can be found directly in the settings form.
 These settings have to be set properly before starting PDF rendering.